 She unfolded the paper and read, “Meeting your... loved one.”

-I’m willing to pay any price to earn him back but what happened cannot be undone.
-I’m always told to move on as life must keep going but life has little meaning if you don’t have a loved one holding your hand.
+No matter the price I’m willing to pay, what happened cannot be undone.
+I’m always told to move on.
+They tell me that life must keep going.
+However, life has little meaning if you don’t have a loved one holding your hand.